 In the Middle East, it's used primarily to flavor sweets and coffee.

-In India, it's an ingredient of most garam masala spice blends and sweets, chai (hot tea), and some savory dishes such as pilaf, dhal, and curries.
+In India, it's an ingredient of most garam masala spice blends and sweets.

-It's an excellent flavoring for winter squash and root vegetables (especially carrots, yams, and sweet potatoes).
+It's an excellent flavoring for winter squash and root vegetables.

 You’ll be pleased with the results.